 Then making him rip some up from other villages too, so Grant couldn’t just look for the place without road signs.

 Kate smiled, as if the memory had been a good one.
 In reality it had been terrifying whenever Ewan invited her along.
 Destroying road signs whilst trying not to read them, since the less they remembered the better.
-Trying to remain unobservant, whilst looking for clone patrols that were still scouring the countryside.
-Knocking down every village sign within half a day’s walk to the east, and a full day’s walk to the west so that Spitfire’s Rise wouldn’t be located in the middle.
+Trying to remain unobservant, whilst looking for the clone patrols that were still scouring the countryside.
+Knocking down every village sign within half a day’s walk to the east, and then a full day’s walk to the west so that Spitfire’s Rise couldn’t be located in the middle.
 Every village’s name and identity lost for the safety of thirty-two people, most of whom had since…

 ‘What would you call this village?’ she asked to distract herself.
 ‘If you could name it for yourself?’

 ‘Some things are too beautiful for words,’ answered Raj.